Fusion-Lightguns/P.I.G.S-GUI/README.md

  - Double click P.I.G.S--GUI.exe

 #### For Batocera:
--COMING SOON
+- COMING SOON

 # Changelog
 - For Changelog or my edits and SeongGino please see [Changelog](https://github.com/Fusion-Lightguns/P.I.G.S-GUI/blob/main/Changelog.md)

 # Credits
 - MAJOR credit to SeongGino for his GUN4ALL GUI .
 It provided a great base to work from .
+- Testers thus far.